xmtp/libxmtp/TECHNICAL_OVERVIEW.md

 **Olm dependency**

 - Olm uses 3DH (with no signed prekey) instead of X3DH.
-XMTP may implement support for this in the future.
+XMTP may implement support for X3DH in the future.
 - [libolm](https://gitlab.matrix.org/matrix-org/olm) was designed to be compatible with [libsignal](https://github.com/signalapp/libsignal), which has a high maintenance cost.
 XMTP should be careful about inheriting protocol choices.
 Choosing an approach which makes use of newer primitives (e.g. ChaChaPoly) would be more future-proof, given there is currently no requirement for backward compatibility.
 - Matrix implementations have seen recent vulnerabilities, which lead to questions about its robustness in a secure context.
 For example, see [Practically-exploitable Cryptographic Vulnerabilities in Matrix](https://nebuchadnezzar-megolm.github.io/).